KingCarnival/toku-fitd-game/Game Creation.md

 #### Creating Lieutenants

-There should be one Lieutenant for every player in the game.
+There should be 3-5 Lieutenants in the game.